sbb-design-systems/lyne-components/docs/CODING_STANDARDS.md

 #### I18N

 If using texts in components they have to be provided in English, French, German and Italian.
-As the language can be changed dynamically, you have to listen to the `sbbLanguageChange` event and re-render the view.
-This can be done by marking the field with `@state` and using the language change handler (see code below).
+As the language can be changed dynamically, you have to use the `SbbLanguageController`.
+The `SbbLanguageController` does automatically update the view if needed.

 ```ts
 import { SbbLanguageController } from '../core/controllers.js';